joshziebold8/feedThePets/README.md

 # CSCI-3308-Fall21-015-05

 **Feed The Pets App**
 Basic functionality will allow users to sign into an account and mark that they have fed the pet.
 Once this is done all users in a group (family or roommates etc.) will be able to log on and see who last fed the pet and at what time.
-Additional functionality could include setting reminders for appointments or medications.
-It could also keep a history of medical records.
-The pet could also have a profile of what kind of pet and other characteristics and there could be an option to send an alert if it goes missing.
-Another idea would be for the pet’s weight and activity to be tracked.
-There could be an option to connect with other people through the app and they can see everything about your pet and to find someone to help you feed/take care of your pet.

 Deployment:
 Our project is a local web application so we don’t have any external access to our app.
 To access our app you must first pull from our github repo, https://github.com/CU-CSCI-3308-Fall-2021/CSCI-3308-Fall21-015-05